xuagu37/BrainNet-Viewer/README.md

 # BrainNetViewer

-This is a **fork** of the [official BrainNet Viewer repository](https://github.com/mingruixia/BrainNet-Viewer).
+This is a fork of the [official BrainNet Viewer repository](https://github.com/mingruixia/BrainNet-Viewer).
 It includes fixes and updates for Apple Silicon (arm64, macOS) and other improvements.

 ## Compiling MEX for Apple Silicon (arm64, macOS) support

 By default, BrainNet Viewer relies on SPM’s Intel (`.mexmaci64`) binaries, which do not run natively on Apple Silicon Macs.
-To build Apple Silicon–native binaries (`.mexmaca64`), edit the SPM Makefiles as follows:
+These instructions show how to build Apple Silicon–native binaries (`.mexmaca64`).

 Clone SPM12 and go to the source directory:
 ```bash